brahmandeepak/needless-marble-4977/README.md

 ### About Project

-> We did this project within 4 days in our unit-3 construct week.
-We worked on backend parts with includes various types of libraries into it and we have also added database for our project so user and product details will be saved and can be used accordingly.
-We have also add some cool functionality in our home page, product page and cart page where you can filter the products according to your choice and user can Signup and Login to buy the products.
+> We did this project within 4 days in our unit-5 construct week.
+We worked on creating Tables in it and we have also added database for our project so BDO and GPM details will be saved and can be used accordingly.
+We have also add some cool functionality like view Project allocate to whom or view Lists of Project according to your choice and GPM can Signup and Login and create new profile for an Employee to assign the project through product ID.
+> Incorrect userID or Password (alert)

 ---